Ashura: Customs

 In Sunni Islam, ninth and tenth of Muharram are days for voluntary fasting, strongly encouraged by Sunni jurists.
 While not endorsed by all Sunni scholars, Ashura is further viewed as a day of thanksgiving (shukr) to God, a joyous occasion, celebrated through pious acts and acceptable expressions of delight.
 Ashura is thus an important festival for many Sunnis, in contrast to the Shia, who mourn on this day the slaughter of Muhammad's grandson, Husayn ibn Ali, and his small retinue in the Battle of Karbala in 680.
 Such Sunni festivities either developed in response to Shia customs on Ashura or with the influence of pre-Islamic traditions.
 In line with the former view, under the Umayyad caliph Abd al-Malik ibn Marwan, Ashura was celebrated as a festive public holiday to counter the commemoration of Husayn.
 The Abbasid caliph al-Qadir did so too in Baghdad, Iraq.
 Another instance is the reenactment by a Sunni mob of the Battle of the Camel (656) against Ali ibn Abi Talib, the first Shia imam, in the Buyid-era Baghdad on Ashura 973.

 Whatever the case is for their origins, such festivities were firmly established by the time of the Sunni jurist Ibn Taymiyya, to whom a questioner wrote, observing that people are joyful on Ashura; they bathe, adorn themselves, shake hands with each other, and cook grains.
 In the Maghreb, for instance, Ashura is celebrated today through fasting, almsgiving, honoring the dead, special dishes, jumping over bonfires, and carnivals.
 Nevertheless, particularly in South Asia, some Sunnis participated in the Shia rituals on Ashura, at least until modern times.
 Sufis also commonly commemorated the death of Husayn, more so in the earlier times, despite its variance with the views of the Sunni elite.
 For Sufis, rather than a tragedy, Ashura celebrates the eternal life of Husayn and his companions, who annihilated themselves in the Divine with their martyrdom.

-Ibn Taymiyya

-In response to an inquiry about their legal basis, Ibn Taymiyya rejects both mourning and celebrating on Ashura because, he contends, neither was practiced by Muhammad.
-Ibn Taymiyya does, however, encourage fasting on Ashura to emulate Muhammad.
-The Islamicist M. Katz questions the judgment of Ibn Taymiyya for not taking into account the Sunni reports that Muhammad fasted to celebrate Ashura, suggesting that Ibn Taymiyya has stripped fasting of its higher meaning.